-Other related procedures that may be used to diagnose conditions of the abdomen include computed tomography (CT scan) of the abdomen, abdominal ultrasound, abdominal angiogram, or nuclear scans of specific abdominal organs such as the gallbladder, liver, or pancreas.
+Other related procedures that may be used to diagnose liver and biliary tract problems include abdominal X-rays, liver scan, gallbladder scan, abdominal ultrasound, and abdominal angiogram.
 Please see these procedures for additional information.

 Reasons for the procedure

 There may be other reasons for your doctor to recommend a CT scan of the liver and biliary tract.

 Risks of the procedure

 You may want to ask your doctor about the amount of radiation used during the CT procedure and the risks related to your particular situation.
 It is a good idea to keep a record of your past history of radiation exposure, such as previous CT scans and other types of X-rays, so that you can inform your doctor.
 Risks associated with radiation exposure may be related to the cumulative number of X-ray examinations and/or treatments over a long period of time.

 If you are pregnant or suspect that you may be pregnant, you should notify your doctor.
 Radiation exposure during pregnancy may lead to birth defects.

 If contrast dye is used, there is a risk for allergic reaction to the dye.
 Patients who are allergic to or sensitive to medications should notify their doctor.
 You will need to let your doctor know if you have ever had a reaction to any contrast dye, and/or any kidney problems.
 A reported seafood allergy is not considered to be a contraindication for iodinated contrast.
 If you are taking metformin/Glucophage or a related medication, you may be asked to stop taking it for at least 48 hours after receiving the contrast, as it may cause a condition known as metabolic acidosis, or an unsafe change in your blood pH.